HHS/simpler-grants-gov/documentation/goals.md

 ### Make grants.gov easy
 * Make it as easy as possible for federal grantors to post opportunity listings to grants.gov
 * Provide a one-stop shop for all federal discretionary opportunities, and make it as easy as possible for potential applicants to discover opportunities relevant to their needs
-* Make it as easy as possible for applicants to apply for opportunities
+* Make it as easy as possible for applicants to apply for opportunities, through all aspects of the application including forms and attachments
 * Provide frictionless functionality and help users when they get stuck

 ### Make grants.gov inclusive & collaborative